blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 # Accessibility of Cryptographic Tools

+This is a collection of findings from:
+- Interviews with groups and individuals about issues around passwords, keys and encryption
+- Our survey of deprecated accounts on SSB
+- Feedback and reflections on workshops we have run over the last two years.

 ## Questions put forward to groups

 - What encryption tools do you currently use?
 If you don't use encryption, why not?